selimanac/defold-vsc-snippets/README.md

 ## Release Notes

+### 1.2.171
+* API version 1.2.171
+* Version numbering has changed for better following the Defold API changes.

 ### 1.2.2
 * API version 1.2.169
 * Python script is updated.
 It is now download, unpack and parse the docs.
 Python script requires Python version 2.7.
 It may fail with Python version 3.x